MINcomSmartSolutions/strohm/docs/docs.md

 <a name="module_services/network..odooAuthedAxios"></a>

 ### services/network~odooAuthedAxios : <code>AxiosInstance</code>
-An Axios instance for interacting with the Odoo API with authentication.
+An Axios instance for interacting with the Odoo API with authentication with internal docker network.

 **Kind**: inner constant of [<code>services/network</code>](#module_services/network)
 <a name="module_services/network..odooPlainAxios"></a>

 ### services/network~odooPlainAxios : <code>AxiosInstance</code>
-An Axios instance for interacting with the Odoo API without authentication.
+An Axios instance for interacting with the Odoo API without authentication with internal docker network.

 **Kind**: inner constant of [<code>services/network</code>](#module_services/network)
 <a name="module_services/network..steveAxios"></a>